s5rt/IMGtoKMZ/README.md

     ```
 - Very large KMZ: embedding many full-resolution images will produce a big KMZ.
 Consider generating thumbnails (script can be modified to create thumbnails instead of embedding originals).
 # License & attribution
 Use this script freely.
-Attribution appreciated but not required.
+Attribution appreciated but not required..

 # Example quick checklist
 - Install exiftool: ```brew install exiftool```